trans-travel/trans-travel/us/id.md

    state money, etc).
  * Some cities have protections against gender-identity discrimination, but it is unclear how that is reconciled with state law.
+ * 2024 H0538, if signed by the governor (it is not yet signed, as of April 3, 2024), allows all levels of government employees and public school employees (including higher education employees) to refuse to recognize names other than legal names.
+This bill, if signed, will also allow these same people to willingly misgender trans people.
+This may affect some public accommodations.

 ## Drag / Performance / Cross-dressing Laws